 Before you pick a policy, it’s important that you get quotes from several different companies.
 Because each company is different, they have different rating systems that will translate into different monthly rates.
 Some companies view older applicants more favorably than other companies

 Here are some sample quotes for a $250,000 policy:

 Your Rates and Your Health

-At age sixty-three, your health good still be good, or it could be going downhill.
-There is the likelihood that will end up paying slightly higher premiums for your insurance, which is why its a better idea to begin shopping for life insurance at a younger age, even looking for life insurance at 50 is better!
+At age sixty-three, your health could still be good, or it could be going downhill.
+There is the likelihood that will end up paying slightly higher premiums for your insurance, which is why it’s a better idea to begin shopping for life insurance at a younger age, even looking for life insurance at 50 is better!